 The anxiety section of his blog is full of different coping techniques, information, positive thoughts, and common causes of anxiety.
 There are so many helpful tips in his blogs, and each article has a different viewpoint and experience with anxiety.

 Founder: Dr. Carlo Carandang

 The OCD Talk blog deals with anything and everything to do with OCD.
 Janet’s writing is mostly about her son’s (Dan) journey with obsessive-compulsive disorder.
-In her writings, there are so many lessons to be learned but most importantly, her blogs scream hope.
+There are so many lessons to be learned in her writings, but most importantly, her blogs scream hope.

 Blog Founder: Janet Singer

-Washington-based psychiatrist, speaker, and author Dr. Rozina explores topics on depression, anger issues, trauma, and meditation.
-On her blog, you will find resources that will help you achieve Optimum Health, Happiness, and Harmony in your everyday life.
+Washington-based psychiatrist, speaker, and author Dr Rozina explores topics on depression, anger issues, trauma, and meditation.
+On her blog, you will find resources to help you achieve Optimum Health, Happiness, and Harmony in your everyday life.

-She also features other psychiatrists and medical doctors on her blog where readers can learn a lot from.
+She also features other psychiatrists and medical doctors on her blog, from which readers can learn a lot.